-Provision for ECL for Cash, Trade Receivables (not subject to provisional pricing), Non-trade Receivables and Contract Assets every reporting date, the historical observed default rates are updated and changes in the forward-looking estimates are analyzed.
+Provision for ECL for Cash, Trade Receivables (not subject to provisional pricing), Non-trade Receivables and Contract Assets

 The Group uses a provision matrix to calculate ECLs for trade receivables not subject to provisional pricing.
 The provision rates are based on days past due for groupings of various customer segments that have similar loss patterns (e.g., by geography, product type, customer type and/or rating, and coverage by letters of credit and other forms of credit insurance).